TEHTRIS CERT / CSIRT

 TEHTRIS CERT collects and centralizes information of cyber interest from private, public and community partners (including COVID-19 CTI League and COVID19 CyberThreatCoalition).
 These information exchanges are associated with flows from open sources (OSINT) which are collected by servers based on MISP (Malware Information Sharing Platform).

 The processing of collected information is carried out in accordance with the need-to-know principle.
-In addition, when a client sends us compromise indicators in order to check whether they are present on its information systems, we use dedicated protocols and tools that make it possible not to share or search for these indicators on other clients’ information systems.
-The search for compromise indicators coming from the [TLP:WHITE] reports of the ANSSI is carried out automatically on all the computer systems of our clients equipped with EDRs.
+In addition, when a client sends us indicators of compromise in order to check whether they are present on its information systems, we use dedicated protocols and tools that make it possible not to share or search for these indicators on other clients’ information systems.
+The search for compromise indicators coming from the [TLP:WHITE] reports of the National Cybersecurity Agency of France (ANSSI) is carried out automatically on all the computer systems of our clients equipped with EDRs.

 Technology watch and cybersecurity bulletins